-- It’s referred to as medical insurance.
+- Medicare Part B is sometimes referred to as medical insurance.

-Part B is optional.
+Medicare Part B is optional.
 If you’re automatically enrolled, you can opt out of it.
 When you receive your Medicare card in the mail, just follow the instructions that come attached and send the card back.
 If you don’t follow these instructions, you will get Part B and must pay the premiums.

 Part B is considered medical insurance and covers services from screening tests to cancer services.
 Here’s an overview of Part B benefits: